nginx/agent/README.md

 Bare Metal

 Container

 Public Cloud: AWS, Google Cloud Platform, and Microsoft Azure

 Virtual Machine

 ### Supported NGINX Versions
-The Agent works with all versions of NGINX OSS and NGINX Plus.
+The Agent works with all supported versions of NGINX OSS and NGINX Plus.

 ### Sizing Recommendations
 The following table lists the minimum sizing recommendations for the Agent: